Statement of Faith: What I Believe

 I also grew up in congregations where women did not teach adults, preach, lead singing, serve Communion, or serve as Ministers, Elders, or Deacons.
 I currently attend a church where women do all these things (except that Elders are either men or couples, it’s less than fully defined).
 This is a change that I believe is biblically based and biblically faithful, and really important as we live out the New Life to which Christ calls us.
-I’ll talk about why I believe this upon request.
-But, I also teach women’s groups in congregations in which women do none of these ministry roles—I respect that boundary without pressing anyone on the point.
+If you wish, I’ll talk about why I believe this.
+I also teach women’s groups in congregations in which women do none of these ministry roles—I respect that boundary without pressing anyone on the point.

-Finally, I am not Calvinist (otherwise known as Reformed theology), and my beliefs do come through.
+Finally, I am not Calvinist (otherwise known as Reformed theology), and my beliefs come through in my teaching.
 At the same time, I understand the foundations of Calvinism and Reformed theology and recognize many of its strengths.
 I believe Calvinist and Reformed Christians are real Christians with whom I am in fellowship (and again, hope for the same in return).
 But I think a Calvinist will sometimes disagree with my conclusions, especially in the New Testament epistles.
 I think that is ok, because we can talk about it respectfully and we can both learn something.